What is a Good SAT Score in 2022 and How to Get ItPosted July 20, 2022, 1:00 pm by

 Average SAT Scores

 An average score of approximately 1000 to 1300 (Math: 500 to 650, Reading/Writing 500 to 650) means your student can likely gain admission to one of the state public colleges or universities.
 This excludes California, of course, which has very competitive public university systems that require high SAT scores.
 Colleges like the University of Texas and the University of Florida accept 50 percent or more of students who apply.
 Students applying to one of these colleges who want financial aid should be at the top of the applicant pool with SAT scores of at least 1300.

 Any score below 1000 can be considered poor.
 Some students simply don’t test well.
 One option might be to choose a test-optional college that doesn’t require SAT scores for admission.
 This would be especially true if your student has a strong GPA and good extracurriculars.
 In this instance, admission is based on the total application and not solely on the SAT score.

-The simple answer is to study.
+The simple answer to goos SAT scores is to study.
 Begin by taking a timed, full-length practice test and figuring out the weak points.
-There is also free test prep from the College Board through Khan Academy, or you can contract with another test-prep company or hire a private test-prep tutor.
+There is also free test prep from the College Board and Khan Academy, or you can contract with another test-prep company or hire a private test-prep tutor.

 Any amount of practice will help students improve their scores and learn techniques that can help them score higher.

 In the end, the best SAT score is the score your student needs to get into the colleges on their list.
 Research the scores of admitted applicants on a target school and shoot for the top score.
 Scores are posted on the college websites or at the College Board’s Big Future.